Heritage

 Background

-Grenfell town centre was the subject of a heritage study undertaken in 1993 by Tropman and Tropman Architects.
-This study has been prepared by Pip Giovanelli - Heritage and Conservation
+Grenfell Town Centre was the subject of a heritage study undertaken in 1993 by Tropman and Tropman Architects.
+This study has been prepared by Pip Giovanelli - Heritage and Conservation in April 2003.

 Study Areas